daviddwlee84/RaspPi-Cluster/README.md

     ![rpi-cluster](Picture/FourNodesRaspberryPiCluster.jpeg)

 3. Follow steps in [Quick Setup](#quick-setup)
+   * Make sure
+     1. (setup locale)
+     2. update and upgrade
+     3. setup environment
+        1. git
+        2. Java (JDK)
+     4. setup hostname (for each and between each others)
+     5. ssh keys
+     6. expand swap (if use Raspberry Pi 3 or small RAM Raspberry Pi 4)
 4. [Setup fabric (brief notes)](Tutorial/SetupFabric.md) - execute shell commands remotely over SSH to all hosts at once!
     * I've built some utility function first and then move on setup Hadoop
     * when any general purpose manipulation needed I'll add it.